Baire property of space of Baire-one functions: Introduction

 The problem for $C_k(X)$ was solved for locally compact $X$ by Gruenhage and Ma \cite{GMB}.
 In paper \cite{BG}, Banakh and Gabriyelyan introduced a new class of almost $K$-analytic spaces which properly contains $\check{C}$ech-complete spaces and $K$-analytic spaces and showed that for an almost $K$-analytic space $X$ the following assertions are equivalent: (i) $B_1(X)$ is a Baire space, (ii) $B_1(X)$ is a Choquet space, and (iii) every compact subset of $X$ is scattered.

-One of the interesting problems for the space of Baire functions is the Banakh-Gabriyelyan problem: Let $\alpha$ be a countable ordinal.
-Characterize topological spaces $X$ and $Y$ for which the function space $B_{\alpha}(X,Y)$ is Baire (Problem 1.1 in \cite{BG}).
+One of the interesting problems for the space of Baire functions is the Banakh-Gabriyelyan problem (Problem 1.1 in \cite{BG}): {\it Let $\alpha$ be a countable ordinal.
+Characterize topological spaces $X$ and $Y$ for which the function space $B_{\alpha}(X,Y)$ is Baire.}

 Note that in (\cite{BG}, Corollary 4.2), it is proved that $B_{\alpha}(X,\mathbb{R})$ is Baire for any space $X$ and every countable ordinal $\alpha\geq 2$.

 In this paper, we solve the Banakh-Gabriyelyan problem (in case $Y=\mathbb{R}$), namely, we have obtained a characterization when a function space $B_1(X)$ is Baire for a topological space $X$.